tinytronix/homeautomation/README.md

 ## LoRa inwall module
 - can be placed behind inwall switches or inwall power outlets
 - switches shutters, blinds, power outlets via LoRa
+- requires a LoRa gateway connected to the Controller module

+## LoRa switched power outlet
+- switches 230V
-- requires a LoRa gateway connected to the Controler module
+- requires a LoRa gateway connected to the Controller module